barcusmehling/Behling_580_Project/README.md

 # Behling_580_Project
 Download zip file and extract.
-Set current directory in MATLAB to the resulting folder.Run "main.m", which loads in Env and FRF files in folder.
+Set current directory in MATLAB to the resulting folder.
+Run "main.m", which loads in Env and FRF files in folder.
 This script produces the three figures on the poster (also included as .fig files here).

 A flight vibration environment was simulated by applying 14 broadband forces to a finite element model and calculating the